Gab0/straintables/README.md

 ### 1) Primer Docking: fetching Amplicons

-This step is carried on `linkageMapper/primerFinder.py`.
+This step is carried by the module `linkageMapper.primerFinder`.

 For each designated loci, the app will try to find the complement and/or the original sequence of both primers on all genomes.
 If both primers are found in a genome, the sequence between those primers is extracted and it proceeds to the next genome.